Is the Inca Trail dangerous? And how can you hike the Inca Trail safely?

 The sun is very strong in the mountains even on a cloudy day.
 Remember you are a mile closer to the sun.
 Hats, sunglasses, and suncream are a must.

 Your shoes must have a good grip.
 Footwear is one of the most important factors in hiking the Inca Trail safely.
 The wrong footwear can lead to a nasty fall.
 Some say you must wear boots for ankle protection.
 But many people prefer hiking/running trainers or approach shoes.
 I stopped wearing boots 20 years ago, and always hike everywhere in trail running shoes.
 They weigh less than boots, so are less tiring on your legs, and you are more nimble and sensitive to the ground.
 Also, your ankle is freer to flex, so you can react quicker to uneven steps, whereas in a heavy boot you are more rigid.
 But the choice is personal.
 Whichever option you choose, make sure the tread on the sole is in good condition.

 Do not carry too much in your pack

-The more you carry, the more tired you will be at the end of the day.
-Which increases the chance of a slip or bad foot placement.
+The more you carry, the more tired you will be at the end of the day, which increases the chance of a slip or bad foot placement.
 Take what is needed and no more.
-A 30-litre backpack is more than adequate.
+A 30-liter backpack is more than adequate.
 Check where you can refill with water.
 Check if snacks are provided.
 Check what meals are provided.
 And avoid all those little gadgets which look cool in the outdoors shop but only add weight to your pack.
-If you are buying things like waterproofs or rucksacks especially for the trips, make sure you consider the weight.
-That cool looking jacket to keep you dry as you scale Mt Everest is overkill for the Inca Trail and will only take up extra space and weight.
+If you are buying things like waterproofs or rucksacks especially for trips, make sure you consider the weight.
+That cool-looking jacket to keep you dry as you scale Mt Everest is overkill for the Inca Trail and will only take up extra space and weight.

 Pay for a porter to carry your overnight things